Lower Parma Cycle Route, which links Parma to Busseto for 80 km, following cycle paths and tracks parallel to the Great River.

 This is a land that offers wonderful landscapes and ancient villages to the eyes and immortal flavors to the palate, such as Parmigiano Reggiano DOP mountain cheese, Pecorino dell'Appennino Reggiano, Trota Fario and Pancetta Canusiana (Traditional Agri-food Products).

-Taste stops are ideal for trying dishes based on chestnuts and castagnaccio, or Ventasso saffron and woodland delicacies such as porcini mushrooms, not to mention the typical mountain erbazzone with rice
+Taste stops are ideal for trying dishes based on chestnuts and castagnaccio, or Ventasso saffron and woodland delicacies such as porcini mushrooms, not to mention the typical mountain erbazzone with rice.

 To get around better, there is, in addition to the map, the Sentieri Appennino (Apennine Trails) app available to download to your smartphone, to plan a hike in stages, depending on your preparedness.